 To guide you through writing this series of shorter, focused essays for your Narrative, we will be asking you to respond to a series of questions that correspond to the class’s Course Objectives.
 In some questions you will be asked to frame your learning with Kolb’s Experiential Learning Cycle, leading your reviewer through each of the four stages to show how you achieved your learning and gained your knowledge of the course subject matter.

-Your Narrative answers will also need to exhibit college-level learning, so you should keep Bloom’s Taxonomy in mind and make sure you’re using verbs and terminology in those three to four highest-level cognitive domains: Applying, Analyzing, Evaluating, and Creating.
+Your Narrative answers will also need to exhibit college-level learning, so you should keep Bloom’s Taxonomy in mind and make sure you’re using verbs and terminology in those four highest-level cognitive domains: Applying, Analyzing, Evaluating, and Creating.

 Educational Narrative Response Length